California State Route 56: Ramps and bypasses

 A final environmental document was scheduled to be released in the middle of 2016.
 In the meantime, Caltrans began studies relating to widening the route to three lanes in each direction, as called for by the 2050 regional plan; by late 2022, plans had been developed to add high-occupancy vehicle lanes between El Camino Real and Carmel Country Road starting in April.
 On April 24, 2023, the San Diego City Council voted unanimously to allocate $22.5 million and approve the construction of HOV lanes.
+The HOV lanes were constructed for both directions of SR 56 between El Camino Real and Carmel Valley Road and were opened to traffic in July 2025.